tc39/notes/es6/2014-07/jul-31.md

 DL: Java lies.
 Implementations do not follow the Java rules.

 WH: Looked at the posted data and found it pretty compelling that the status quo free-for-all is not good.
-Some functions that should be monotonous aren't.
+Some functions that should be monotonic aren't.
 Some results are significantly off.

 WH: fdlibm should be the lower bar for precision.
 It almost always gets things exact or within 1 ulp.